 Molly Keen is a Visual Artist specializing in large-scale murals with emphasis on detailed imagery and shifting perspectives.
-Keen’s most regarded body of work was created while traveling by bicycle, bus, and foot throughout Colombia, Ecuador, Venezuela, Bolivia, Argentina, Chile, Peru, Mexico, Canada and the United States.
+Keen’s most regarded body of work created while traveling by bicycle, bus, and foot throughout Colombia, Ecuador, Venezuela, Bolivia, Argentina, Chile, Peru, Mexico, Canada, and, the United States.
 She is currently on a European Mural Tour that includes Portugal, Spain, Croatia, Germany and the Netherlands where she will paint large scale murals throughout each country through the Flying Colors Mural Project.
 A project that Keen began in 2017 inspired two years creating work throughout South America.
 The project combines art with workshops and community involvement with each mural she creates.

 Perspective shifts are found in Keen’s work as she is known for her detail and intricate play with poetry and colors.
-Her works activate a variety of perspectives, for example, in “Siete de Las Estrellas” one may view the iconic 7 pointed star of Cabanaconde, Peru with a ribbon flowing across the piece as the focal point.
-However, as one engages closer, an entirely different world full of historical images, plant life of the Cabanaconde region, and traditional native styles of female dress are revealed.
+Her pieces activate a variety of perspectives, for example, in “Siete de Las Estrellas” one may view the iconic 7 pointed stars of Cabanaconde, Peru with a ribbon flowing across the piece as the focal point.
+However, as one engages closer, an entirely different world full of historical images, plant life of the Cabanaconde region, and traditional native styles of feminine dress are revealed.
 Additionally in, “To the Moon and Back” one may find the moon glowing at a distance, yet a detailed inspection will discover this glimmer filled with intricate verse and songs written by local musicians and poets.
 The writing is scattered and subtle but rich with messages central to the Oakland Neighborhood and unique to each musician’s story.
 Keen engages the audience to experience not only a beautifully wrought, large-scale vision but also noticing the intricacies and poetry that play from within a more intimate field of view.